-I’ve had a hard life.
+“I’ve had a hard life.”
 I hear that all the time.
-Every life is hard though, you know that… right?
-It’s not like super smart people or rich people or people who match advertising’s definitions of beauty—they aren’t immune to thinking debilitating thoughts.
+Every life is hard though, you know that, right?
+It’s not like super smart people or rich people or people who match advertising’s definitions of beauty are immune to thinking debilitating thoughts.
 On a very recent post, Iris Higgins the former Diet Consultant talked about a thin, attractive model who cried over her non-existent “fat.”

-I know people who were beaten silly or were molested as kids and they have happy, healthy lives and successful relationships.
+I know people who were beaten horribly or even some who were molested as kids, and yet they have happy, healthy lives and successful relationships.
 So that’s possible.
 I know people who were teased horribly for disfigurements as kids and they have grown up to have a positive self images and rewarding lives.
 So that’s possible.
 I know people who grew up so poor they routinely didn’t have food and yet they have grown up into grateful, generous people.
 So that’s possible.

-Only you define you.
-But you have to realize that non-intellectually.
-You can’t believe it’s possible you have to enact it as a verb in your life.
-Like an actor, you must literally think the person’s thoughts that you want to be.
+In the end, only you define you.
+But you have to realise that non-intellectually.
+You can’t believe it’s possible intellectually, you have to enact it as a verb in your life.
+Like an actor, you must literally think the person’s thoughts that you want to be, especially if that’s someone so peaceful that they think very little at all.
 That is literally how you become that person.

 Stop telling people about your past–about those previous yous.
 Yes you will have to refer to it occasionally as a part of living life but you don’t have to dwell there with those old versions of yourself.
 You certainly don’t have to volunteer to bring it up.
 Focus on who you are being.
 Focus on keeping in mind who you intend to be and that intention will become reality through your thinking of it.